Mistralys/x4-game-notes/README.md

   In some cases, the target ship will take a little damage (the crew of the ship sabotaging it, and/or the marine's breaching charges).

-### The lazy way
+### With marines on another of your ships

 Let one of your NPC controlled ships do it:

 - Open the map.
-- Select a ship with at least 1 marine on board.
+- Select a ship with at least one marine on board.
-- Make the ship fly and wait next to the target ship.
+- Tell the ship to follow the target ship.
+- Once your ship is close, select it.
-- Once there, right-click the abandoned ship.
+- Right-click the abandoned ship, select "Claim".
-- Select "Claim".

-Your ship will launch a boarding drone automatically.
-Sadly the ship will not automatically fly there, that's why you need the fly and wait command.
+> There is no command to entirely automate the process.
+> The ship has to get close to the target first.

+### Claiming Xenon ships

+The Xenon will also occasionally abandon their ships.
+However, they cannot be claimed with marines.
+If you send marines over, they will disappear and the ship will still not belong to you.

+You must claim them yourself from your spacesuit.

+> I believe this is because Xenon ships already have an AI pilot on board.
+> Checking the ship's information will show that the ship already has a
+> pilot.

 ## Attacking stations